almanacproject/fiware-keypass/API.md

 PDP (Policy Decision Point) capabilities.

 Tenancy is defined by means of an HTTP header.
-Default configuration uses `Fiware-Service` as the tenant header name, but it can be easily changed modifying it in the config file.
+Default configuration uses `AM-Service` as the tenant header name, but it can be easily changed modifying it in the config file.

 The PDP endpoint will evaluate the Policies for the subjects contained in a